Hammer Picture Sequence

 Picture sequence of the hammer throw - comments by Max Jones (1990).

 Entry: The entry should be smooth and long, with the right foot not breaking contact with the ground until the hammer is well on its way to its high point (Fig. 6).
 The athlete will have formed an isosceles triangle with his shoulders and arms, providing the longest possible radius for the turns, especially if the shoulders are relaxed.
-It is important that the head remains fixed, looking at the hammer head.
-The entry should not be rushed, so concentrate on keeping it the same speed as the second swing.
+The head must remain fixed, looking at the hammer head.
+The entry should not be rushed, so concentrate on keeping it at the same speed as the second swing.

 Turns: The athlete in the sequence is using three turns but the majority of world-class throwers use four turns.
 As the hammer travels around the athlete's left side (Fig. 5) the athlete will turn on the ball of the right and the heel of the left foot.
 There is a total transfer of weight onto the left toe as the high point is reached (Fig. 7, 11, 15).
 At the high point (Fig. 7, 11, 16) the athlete should keep the radius as long as possible.
 The right foot which comes off late (Fig. 6,10,15) makes a close, quick step over to land facing the hammer (Fig. 8,12,17).